Service & Assistance Animal Policy

 - Pulling wheelchairs, carrying or picking things up for persons with mobility impairments

-- Assisting persons with mobility impairments with balance
+- Assisting persons’ with mobility impairments with balance

 Federal law does not require the individual to provide documentation that an animal has been trained as a service animal.
 NSU may, however, ask if the animal is required because of a disability, as well as what work or task the animal has been trained to perform.
-If the animal does not meet the requirements above to be considered a service animal, it is then considered to be an assistance animal.
+If the animal does not meet the requirements above to be considered a service animal, it is then considered to be an ESA.
 NSU reserves the right to prohibit assistance animals on parts of campus.
-All assistance animals, approved for students in residential housing, must adhere to University Housing policy concerning the student's responsibility and care of the assistance animal.
+All ESAs, approved for students in residential housing, must adhere to University Housing policy concerning the student’s responsibility and care of the assistance animal.

 EXCEPTIONS

-RESPONSIBILITIES Of INDIVIDUALS WITH SERVICE OR ASSISTANCE ANIMALS
+RESPONSIBILITIES of INDIVIDUALS with SERVICE or ASSISTANCE ANIMALS

 PROCESS

-Students requiring the use of a service and or assistance animal they must apply for accommodation services through Student Disability Services.
+Students requiring the use of a service animal or an ESA must apply for accommodation services through Student Disability Services.
 All students must complete intake forms and provide documentation to support their disability(ies) before any accommodation can be considered.
+Once approved through Student Disability Services, residence hall students will be referred to Assistant Director of Residence Life:

 Housing & Residence Life